 Charcoal and gas barbeques have different cleaning processes.
-Even so, some manufacturers may have special recommendations or special cleaning instructions for their range of BBQs.
-Our advice is: to make sure to check the instructions manual or refer to the manufacturer's website before purchasing a BBQ cleaner.
+Even so, some manufacturers may have special recommendations for covering or special cleaning instructions for their range of BBQs.
+Our advice is to make sure to check the instructions manual or refer to the manufacturer's website before purchasing a BBQ cleaner.

 Before you start the cleaning, it is recommended to do some preparation.
 It’s best to start this whilst the BBQ is still hot.
 Generally, keep that BBQ on after your cookout with the lid down — for around half an hour.
 Why?
 This will char any food stuck anywhere — as a pyrolytic oven would.